- Code STAT3015

 See Future Offerings

-Course Description: This course is intended to introduce students to generalised linear modelling methods, with emphasis on, but not limited to, common methods for analyzing categorical data.
+This course is intended to introduce students to generalised linear modelling methods, with emphasis on, but not limited to, common methods for analyzing categorical data.
 Topics covered include a review of multiple linear regression and the analysis of variance, log-linear models for contingency tables, logistic regression for binary response data, Poisson regression, model selection and model checking, mixed effects models.
+Additional topics may include Bayesian analysis for generalized linear models and generalized mixed effect models.

 The R statistical computing package is used as an integral part of the course.